flowdock/api-docs/docs/scim.md

     - **familyName** Last name.
 - **emails** An array of email objects.
 Only the first one is used.
 For that:
     - **value** Contains the email address.
-- **nickName** (optional) The display name of the user in Flowdock.
+- **nickName** (optional) The display name of the user in CA Flowdock.
 If omitted, a nickname based on name is generated.

 #### Example request